-- Make up the dressing and keep in a sealed glass container in the fridge.
+- Make up the dressing and keep it in a sealed glass container in the fridge.

-- Cut up the vegetables and herbs and toss together.
+- Cut up the vegetables and herbs and toss them together.

 - Portion the vegetables into individual containers and place the dressing into small separate containers.

-- Keep refrigerated until you are ready to eat it, then simply pour over the dressing and toss together.
+- Keep it refrigerated until you are ready to eat it, then simply pour over the dressing and toss it together.

 More Green Salad Recipes to Try